amberrignell/week-6-ELMP-test/README.md

-### Week-5-ELMP
+### Week-5-ELMP DATABASE WEEK!

 ---

 # FAC Fortunes and Cookies

+This week we aimed to learn about databases, specifically SQL, as well as advancing our Node knowledge.

+- Designing and documenting a database schema
+- Create a relational database
+- Read and write SQL queries
+- Avoid SQL injection vulnerabilities
+- Handle node errors
+- Testing SQL and servers

-This week we used all our database and node wizardry to create a page where FAC20 submit their own quotes and wisdom, and receive a cookie containing the wisdom of others!
+We used all this database and node wizardry to create a page where FAC20 submit their own quotes and wisdom, and receive a cookie containing the wisdom of others!

 ## Schema